-This white paper is intended for global system for mobile communications (GSM) operators who are interested in understanding Ericsson's view on how existing GSM networks will evolve and interwork with wideband code division multiple access (WCDMA).
-In this document, the term GSM refers to GSM, general packet radio services (GPRS) and enhanced data rates for global evolution (EDGE).

-This white paper focuses on Ericsson's system evolution for GSM, the introduction of thirdgeneration (3G) services and the integration of GSM and WCDMA to form a seamless network.
-A seamless network supports the growth of today's services as well as the creation and growth of the Mobile Internet.
+This white paper is intended for GSM operators who are interested in understanding Ericsson's view on how existing GSM networks will evolve and interwork with WCDMA.
+This white paper focuses on Ericsson's system evolution for GSM, the introduction of third-generation (3G) services and the integration of GSM and WCDMA to form a seamless network.
+A seamless network supports the growth of today's services as well as the creation and growth of tomorrow's advanced services.

 This document takes into consideration the entire infrastructure or system.
-It does not address the Mobile Internet or its value chains and business logic, nor does it address which applications to develop or what the terminals should look like in order to attract a certain market segment.
-This document does, however, address how and why Ericsson's systems offer superior evolution of GSM and WCDMA toward 3G and the Mobile Internet.
+It does not address which applications to develop or what the terminals should look like in order to attract a certain market segment.
+This document does, however, address how and why Ericsson's systems offer superior evolution of GSM and WCDMA toward 3G and services beyond voice.